FREQUENTLY ASKED QUESTIONS

 Only the U.S. Army specifically prohibits wearing gowns over the uniform; however, UMUC asks graduates belonging to the other branches of the armed forces to follow this practice too.
 If you choose to wear your uniform, you are welcome to purchase a cap and gown as a souvenir, but please do not wear it over your uniform.

-Doctoral candidates wear customized royal blue regalia, with a gold tassel on the tam.
+Doctoral candidates have a separate commencement, held each May.
+They wear customized regalia with velvet facing and sleeve bars, and a gold tassel on the tam.

-Associate degree candidates wear light gray regalia.
-Bachelor's and master's degree candidates wear black caps and gowns regardless of ceremony.
-Master's degree candidates have colored hoods associated with their academic discipline.
+Associate degree candidates wear light gray regalia with a black tassel.
+Bachelor's and master's degree candidates wear black gowns and caps with a black tassel, regardless of degree.
+But master's degree candidates have hoods edged in colors associated with their academic discipline.

 You may have seen some university commencements where the graduates' tassels contain charms denoting the year.
-The tassel worn at UMUC's commencement does not contain the year, because we have students who graduated in 2016 along with candidates finishing in May 2017.
-So we prefer a more traditional look where the tassels are uniform (i.e., no charms).
+The tassel worn at UMUC's commencement does not contain the year.
+We prefer a more traditional look where the tassels are uniform (i.e., no charms).

-If you'd like a tassel with your graduation year on it, you may purchase a souvenir tassel when you order your regalia.
-The regalia vendor will also have souvenir tassels available for purchase at commencement.
+If you'd like a tassel with your graduation year on it, you may purchase a souvenir tassel (which comes in our official school colors) in your robing area at commencement or when you order your regalia online.
+Souvenir keychains are also available.

-Remember: Ordering details will be provided when commencement registration and online regalia ordering begin in late February.
+Remember: Ordering details will be provided when commencement registration and online regalia ordering begin in October.

-Online regalia ordering closes on May 1.
-No exceptions to this deadline will be allowed.
+Online regalia ordering closes on November 30.
+We cannot make exceptions to this deadline.

 Use the hashtag #UMUCGrad to join the conversation on Twitter and see what's trending among your fellow graduates and alumni.

-No. You will receive a congratulatory letter from UMUC President Javier Miyares inside of your diploma cover when you cross the stage.
+No. You will receive a congratulatory letter from UMUC President Javier Miyares inside a diploma cover when you cross the stage.

-Diplomas are mailed about six to eight weeks after each conferral date; for example, if your MBA was awarded in September, your diploma should have arrived by Thanksgiving.
-Please update your mailing address at MyUMUC to ensure smooth delivery of your diploma.
+Diplomas are mailed six to eight weeks after each conferral date; for example, if your MBA was awarded in September, your diploma should have arrived by Thanksgiving.
+Please update your mailing address in your Profile in MyUMUC to ensure smooth delivery of your diploma.

 For more information and to activate your free membership, visit the UMUC Alumni Association.

-UMUC provides honor cords for undergraduate students who qualify for the following academic honors: Cum Laude, Magna Cum Laude, and Summa Cum Laude.
-If you are eligible, the Graduation Certification Team will mail your cord to you in mid-April.
+UMUC provides honor cords for undergraduate students who qualify for the following academic honors: cum laude, magna cum laude, and summa cum laude.
+If you are eligible, Commencement Services will mail your cord to you about one month before your ceremony.

-You will be mailed a preprinted name card in late April.
-The card has your name and honors designation so that your name and honors can be read as you cross the stage.
-Be sure to bring this card with you.
+Yes.
+You will be mailed a preprinted card in late November with your name and honors designation.
+Be sure to bring this card with you so that your name and honors can be read as you cross the stage.
 If you don't, your honors may not be announced at the ceremony.

-Undergraduate honors are confirmed in early April; however, sometimes there is pending coursework that changes your GPA after your card is printed.
+Undergraduate honors for the winter ceremony are initially determined in October; however, sometimes there is pending coursework that changes your GPA after your card is printed.

 Do not make any changes to your card.
-Instead, bring the card to commencement and speak with our Graduation Certification Team members in your robing area.
-They will verify your honors and change your card if appropriate.
+Instead, bring the card to commencement and speak with our Graduation Services Team members in your robing area.
+They will verify your honors, provide a new honor cord, and change your card if appropriate.

 Handwritten honors will not be read, so remember, do not change the card yourself.

-We do not provide honor cords for honor societies.
+We do not provide honor cords or other accessories for honor societies.
 Graduates who believe they should receive an honor cord from a specific honor society should contact the organization directly.

-Contact your honor society by early April to ensure timely delivery of any cords or sashes you are entitled to wear.
+Contact your honor society at least one month prior to your ceremony to ensure timely delivery of any cords or sashes you are entitled to wear.